petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/customizing-a-data-schema.md

     type: batch
 ```

+See [batch YAML configuration reference](../../building-applications/client-extensions/batch-client-extensions/batch-yaml-configuration-reference.md) for an explanation of each property.

 The client extension makes use of the [batch engine headless API](../../headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md) and the [picklists headless API](../../building-applications/objects/picklists/picklists-api-basics.md).
 To make secure API requests, the client extension is configured to use OAuth2 authorization.
 It is defined as follows:

 ```yaml